Naman847/Naman847/README.md

 💻 Passionate about **backend development**, I work primarily with **Java**, **Spring Boot**, and **DSA**.
 🛠️ Built a PHP-based e-commerce project called **PartSmart** during my undergrad.
 🚀 Currently focused on mastering the **Java ecosystem** and becoming a **proficient backend engineer**.
-🧘‍♂️ Inspired by Osho — I believe in depth, clarity, and mastering whatever I pursue.

 ---